 Meet Kurt Triplett, Kirkland's City Manager

-Kurt was hired in June of 2010 as Kirkland's fourth City Manager.
-With a population of 84,000, Kirkland is now the 13th largest city in Washington and the 6th largest city in King County.
+Kurt Triplett was hired in June of 2010 as Kirkland's fourth City Manager.
 As City Manager, Mr. Triplett administers and manages the City according to the mission, policies and budget adopted by the City Council.
-Mr. Triplett oversees the operation of 12 departments, over 600 employees, and a $695 million biennial budget.
+Mr. Triplett oversees the operation of 12 departments, over 600 employees, and a $751 million biennial budget.

 Prior to Kirkland, Mr. Triplett worked for King County for 17 years, including serving as the Interim County Executive in 2009, Chief of Staff to Executive Ron Sims, Deputy Director of Natural Resources and Parks, and Deputy Chief of Staff for Executive Sims and former Executive Gary Locke.

 Mr. Triplett has a Master's Degree in Public Administration from Harvard University's Kennedy School of Government (2003) and a Bachelor of Arts in Political Science from Stanford University (1989).

 To reach Kurt:

 Executive Assistant Amy Bolen

 Meet the rest of the City Leadership Team